 Welcome to Along the Way, a series of resource guides for persons with intellectual and developmental disabilities (I/DD) and those who support them.
+This series is based upon a core belief that all people should be given the opportunity to live, love, work, play and pursue their chosen life.
+We know this is often difficult for a person with I/DD and support may be needed throughout the stages of life.

-This series is based upon a goal of assisting people with I/DD in living and participating in their communities as independently as possible.
-This means supporting the person in:
+We believe in a goal of assisting people in living and participating in their communities as independently as possible.
+If you are a person with I/DD, this means:

-- Living where and with whom they choose - Working in real jobs of their choice and earning real wages - Practicing the faith of their choice - Being connected to an array of friends and family with whom they have deep personal and intimate relationships - Growing and developing personally through opportunities for education and life-long learning - Exploring areas of personal interest - Experiencing physical and emotional well-being - Having membership in community organizations - Making choices, taking risks, and determining the course of their life - Accepting the responsibilities of citizenship (such as paying taxes and voting)
+- Living where and with whom you choose - Working in real jobs of your choice and earning real wages - Practicing the faith of your choice - Being connected to an array of friends and family with whom you have deep personal and intimate relationships - Growing and developing personally through opportunities for education and life-long learning - Exploring areas of personal interest - Experiencing physical and emotional well-being - Having membership in community organizations - Making choices, taking risks, and determining the course of your life - Accepting the responsibilities of citizenship (such as paying taxes and voting)

 While there are many resources to assist in achieving this goal, it can be an overwhelming and difficult process to navigate the services and systems and to find needed answers.
 To help with the navigation, we have created a set of guides to provide information and resources for the person with I/DD, parents and family members, and others who may support the person.

-Originally developed in 2018, the Along the Way guides were updated in 2021 to reflect information current at that time.
-The series contains three guides addressing the following life stages, along with a fourth publication that provides relevant resources and contact information.
+The Along the Way series contains three guides addressing the following life stages, along with a fourth publication that provides relevant resources and contact information.

-- Parents of Infants, Toddlers, and Children with Disabilities - Adolescents and Young Adults with Intellectual and Developmental Disabilities - Adults with Intellectual and Developmental Disabilities
+- Infants, Toddlers, and Children

+- Adolescents and Young Adults

+- Adults

-Throughout this guide, you will see the terms "developmental disabilities" (DD) and "intellectual/developmental disabilities" (I/DD).
+Note: Throughout this guide, you will see the terms "developmental disabilities" (DD) and "intellectual/developmental disabilities" (I/DD).
 For our purposes, these terms are interchangeable.

-&lt;sup>1 Amy Hewitt (2014) Presidential Address, 2014-Embracing Complexity: Community Inclusion, Participation, and Citizenship.
+Amy Hewitt (2014) Presidential Address, 2014-Embracing Complexity: Community Inclusion, Participation, and Citizenship.
 Intellectual and Developmental Disabilities: December 2014, Vol. 52, No. 6, pp. 475-495.